Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Methods

 \section{Methods}

-Our procedure for detecting structural expansion can be broken down into three distinct steps.
-In the first, a segmentation model is applied to each image in order to obtain pixel-level probabilities of class membership, with higher values indicating that the pixel is more likely to belong to a CAFO shed.
-We emphasize that our approach is independent from the choice of segmentation model as long as it yields such probabilities.
-In the second step, we fit a time-dependent building footprint model using maximum likelihood estimation (MLE) to best match the class probabilities.
+Our procedure for detecting structural expansion can be broken down into three steps.
+In the first, we apply a segmentation model~\citep{ronneberger_u-net_2015} to each image in order to obtain pixel-level probabilities of class membership, with higher values indicating that the pixel is more likely to belong to a CAFO shed.
+We emphasize that our approach is independent from the choice of segmentation model as long as it yields such probabilities.\footnote{A notable alternative for an image segmentation approach would be DeepLabv3+~\citep{chen2018encoder}, which has shown small performance gains of roughly 1\% in accuracy relative to U-Net ~\citep{ahmed2020comparison, cai2021comparative, jiwani2021semantic}.
+In~\ref{app:segment}, we conduct an ablation study showing that performance of MLE is comparable across reasonable ranges of segmentation accuracy.} In the second step, we fit a time-dependent building footprint model using maximum likelihood estimation (MLE) to best match the class probabilities.
 Finally, we compare this time-dependent model to a restricted model fit under the hypothesis of no building expansion.
 A test statistic is then computed comparing the two fits.
 Intuitively, the more dissimilar the two fits, the more likely there was expansion.